wpdata/LAMBDA/README.md

           author={Sun, Maojun and Han, Ruijian and Jiang, Binyan and Qi, Houduo and Sun, Defeng and Yuan, Yancheng and Huang, Jian}, journal={arXiv preprint arXiv:2407.17535},
           year={2024}
 }

+@article{sun2024survey,
+  title={A Survey on Large Language Model-based Agents for Statistics and Data Science}, author={Sun, Maojun and Han, Ruijian and Jiang, Binyan and Qi, Houduo and Sun, Defeng and Yuan, Yancheng and Huang, Jian}, journal={arXiv preprint arXiv:2412.14222}, year={2024}
+}
 ```
 ## Star History